tphillips/MeshMqtt/README.md

 `curl -X 'POST' 'http://localhost:8097/messages?message=Hello'`

 The api is useful to allow you to send data to your mesh via a simple curl command.
-Avoiding the complexities of mqtt.
+Avoiding the complexities of mqtt (and even the complexities of this cli).

 A useful example would be a HomeAssistant integration.